kizito9898/IT-Documentation/Microsoft365/Sharepoint-Administration.md

 ---
 ## Conclusion
-As an IT support person, your main responsibilities in SharePoint Admin are:
+As an IT support person, my main responsibilities in SharePoint Admin are:
 - Creating and managing sites.
 - Controlling permissions.
 - Fixing common issues.
 - Monitoring storage.
 - Enforcing security policies.

-By following this guide, you can efficiently manage SharePoint for your organization.
+By following this guide, I can efficiently manage SharePoint for your organization.